 Income Tax: Fraud vs. Negligence

-The IRS estimates that only a small percentage of tax crime convictions, .0022 percent of taxpayers, occur in a year.
+The IRS estimates that only a small percentage of tax crime convictions, representing less than one percent of taxpayers, occur in a year.
 Yet the IRS also estimates that 17 percent of taxpayers fail to comply with the tax code in some way.
 It is individual taxpayers, rather than corporations, that commit 75 percent of income tax fraud.
 But are all violations of the tax code fraud?

 Below are some definitions and ways in which the IRS attempts to distinguish between income tax fraud and negligence.